 We have adopted the TFF Pharmaceuticals, Inc. 2018 Stock Incentive Plan providing for the grant of non-qualified stock options and incentive stock options to purchase shares of our common stock and for the grant of restricted and unrestricted share grants.
-We initially reserved 1,630,000 shares of our common stock under the 2018 Plan; however, upon completion of our initial public offering the number of shares reserved for issuance under the Plan increased to 3,284,480, representing 15% of our outstanding shares of common stock calculated on a fully diluted basis upon the close of our initial public offering.
+We reserved 3,284,480 shares of our common stock under the 2018 Plan.
 All officers, directors, employees and consultants to our company are eligible to participate under the plan.
 The purpose of the plan is to provide eligible participants with an opportunity to acquire an ownership interest in our company.

-The following table sets forth certain information as of December 31, 2019 about our stock plans under which our equity securities are authorized for issuance.
+The following table sets forth certain information as of December 31, 2020 about our stock plans under which our equity securities are authorized for issuance.

+(c)

+Number of

+Securities

+Remaining

-(c) Number of Securities Remaining Available for Future Issuance Under
+Available for

+Future

-(a) Equity
+(a) Issuance

-Number of (b) Compensation
+Number of (b) Under Equity

+Securities to We ighted- Compensation

-Securities to be Weighted- Plans
+be Issued Av verage Plans

-Issued Upon Average (Excluding
+Upon Exercise Exerc cise Price (Excluding

-Exercise of Exercise Price Securities
+of of Securities

-Outstanding of Outstanding Reflected In
+Outstanding Outs standing Reflected In

-Plan Category Options Options Column (a))
+Plan Category Options O ptions Column (a))

-Equity compensation plans approved by security holders 2,139,078 \$ 3.46 1,145,402
+Equity compensation plans approved by security holders 2,610,495 \$ 5.63 673,985

 Equity compensation plans not approved by security holders

-Total 2,139,078 \$ 3.46 1,225,402
+Total 2,610,495 \$ 5.63 673,985